10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Open Streets with the West End Bridge

-June's route will hit the East End on June 29th and is sure to be a ton of fun!
+June's route will hit Downtown and South Side on June 28th and is sure to be a ton of fun!

 In the past we've been able to bike through South Side, the Strip District, the West End, East Liberty, and more all without having to compete with traffic.
 So choose your preferred method of exploring and hit the open streets this May!